ardera/flutter-pi/README.md

                              to calculate the flutter device-pixel-ratio, which
                              in turn basically "scales" the UI.

+  --pixel-ratio <ratio>     Override the Flutter device-pixel-ratio.
+The ratio
+                             must be a finite number greater than zero.

   --pixelformat <format>     Selects the pixel format to use for the framebuffers.
                              If this is not specified, a good pixel format will be selected automatically.